GRITX-AWA/GRIT-X-Awa/README.md

 # Install dependencies
 npm install

+# Create .env file for OpenAI API (optional - for AI chatbot)
+# Copy .env.example to .env
+copy .env.example .env  # Windows
+# cp .env.example .env   # macOS/Linux

+# Edit .env and add your OpenAI API key:
+# OPENAI_API_KEY=sk-your-api-key-here
+# Get your key from: https://platform.openai.com/api-keys

 # Start development server
 npm run dev
 ```

 **Frontend will be available at:** `http://localhost:4325`

+> **Note:** The AI chatbot will not work without a valid OpenAI API key.
+All other features work without it.

 ### 4. Test the Application